Inca's Balsa Log Raft

 On a square-off raft the common expresions are a bit confused.
 On such a raft as use the one corner as stem we could have doubt around where the vessel is "pointing" - along centerline or along the diagonal?

-Nevertheless if the sail is adjusted for diagonal sailing a skipper with a "square-off"-raft can sail along a diagonal - but he still have to calculate and add some leeway.
+Nevertheless, a Guara-raft you can point as you will.
+If the sail is adjusted for diagonal sailing a skipper with a "square-off"-raft can sail along a diagonal, that is not the problem - but he still have to calculate and add some leeway.

-That "diagonal sailing" was the main problem on lost raft raid 2015.
+That confusion around "diagonal sailing" versus leeway seems a part of tha problem on last raft raid 2015.

 We can calculate the side drift as something constant